dethbird/journal/scripts/README_BACKUP_RESTORE.md

 When using `--clean`:
 1. **3-second warning** - Gives you time to abort (Ctrl+C)
-2. **Drops the entire public schema** - All tables, indexes, data are destroyed
-3. **Recreates the public schema** - Fresh, empty schema
+2. **Attempts to drop schema** - Tries `DROP SCHEMA IF EXISTS public CASCADE` (requires schema ownership)
+3. **Fallback to table-by-table** - If schema drop fails due to permissions, drops each table individually
 4. **Restores from dump** - Recreates all objects and data

 **⚠️ WARNING**: The `--clean` flag is DESTRUCTIVE and will permanently delete all data in the target database.
 Use with caution!

+**Permission Requirements**:
+- Ideally: Schema ownership for `DROP SCHEMA` (fastest)
+- Minimum: `DROP TABLE` permission on individual tables (fallback method)

+If you get permission errors, see the Troubleshooting section below.

 ### Without Clean Flag

 If you restore without `--clean`:
-- The dump file contains DROP IF EXISTS statements, so it will attempt to drop existing objects
+- The dump file already contains `DROP IF EXISTS` statements
-- If objects exist with data dependencies, you may get errors
+- Tables will be dropped and recreated automatically
+- **This is often sufficient** and avoids permission issues
-- Best practice: use `--clean` for a guaranteed clean restore
+- Only use `--clean` if you have orphaned objects or need guaranteed cleanup

 ### Requirements
 - `psql` must be installed (PostgreSQL client tools)
 - `DATABASE_URL` environment variable must be set
-- Database user must have CREATE/DROP permissions for schema operations
+- For `--clean`: DROP TABLE permissions (or schema ownership for faster operation)
+- For regular restore: CREATE TABLE permissions

 ## Important Notes